Last 2018, I opened 22 books and finished reading 14 of them.

 And music-related videos (23) I watched.

 It may sound weird to you, but this is one way for me to measure or record my eagerness to learn and improve.
-Hopefully it gets better and better through the years.
+Hopefully, it gets better and better over the years.

 So what did I learn from all of these books, blogs, podcasts, and videos?
 That will do for another post.

 By the way, I know you don’t have enough time to read all the books in the world.
 I don’t have either.
 But if you can spare a little bit of it, please do yourself a favor.
 Read these books if you haven’t: